plasmatech8/vue-practice/05_vue_practice_plus_2/README.md

 * `getters` is how we access our state, and are added to computed properties via `mapGetters`
 * `actions` is something we can call to modify our state, and are added to component methods via `mapActions`
 * `mutations` are setters which define how our actions.
 We can apply a mutation in our action via ``

+Calling Actions (mapActions) vs Mutations (mapMutations)
+* It is fine to use mutation methods
+* Actions is best practice, and is used when aysnc logic/interactions is required

+Logic chain between child components and stores:
+* In the SettingsPage, should the logic chain to go
+  * UserDetailsPanel > SettingsPage (event) > user (store)?
+    * (same as on EmployeePage except with no store)
+  * Or UserDetailsPanel > user (store)?
+    * This would allow us to push a snackbar popup from the page
+    * But then the UserDetailsPanel would be tied to the parent
+    * But then again, these components can be considered controlled by the parent
+  * I think
+    * It is best to keep as much intuitive logic tied to the component logic as possible (i.e. UserDetails == User store and does not rely on props)